 I have yet to visit Peru – but never say never!
 I look forward to making the trip someday, but in the meantime, I do enjoy learning to put together traditional Peruvian dishes as well as putting my own twist on them.
 One of my favorites is salsa a la Huancaína, which is a Peruvian dish inspired by its namesake town of Huancayo, Peru, and it is so delicious that I make it every chance I get.

-Case in point: Last night’s dinner was steaks and potatoes smothered in salsa a la Huancaína; tonight’s, brown rice penne – you guessed it – smothered in salsa a la Huancaína.
+Case in point: Last night’s dinner was steak and potatoes smothered in salsa a la Huancaína; tonight’s, brown rice penne – you guessed it – smothered in salsa a la Huancaína.

 Pssst…you didn’t hear this from me, but this sauce is incredible on crunchy Cheetos.
 My dirty little secret.

 Click here if you would like to see some truly breathtaking photos of the city of Huancayo.

 You can order this sauce as part of one dish or another at pretty much any Peruvian restaurant, but it is super easy to make at home.
 All you need is a few ingredients and a blender and you’ve got yourself a universally yummy sauce.